MarkD117/hangman/README.md

 ### Guess Feedback

 Upon each guess, the program will output specific messages based on what the user has input.
-These include; telling the user if their guess is or is not in the word, if they have aready guessed a particular word or letter or if their guess is invalid.
+These include; telling the user if their guess is or is not in the word, if they have already guessed a particular word or letter or if their guess is invalid.
 Invalid guesses can be caused by entering a number or a word with a different length than the chosen word.

 <p align="center">
     <img src="documentation/guess-not-in-word.png"/>